baboment/Spectre_plot_Chr/README.md

 ## Genome CNV plot

 Spectre provides a genome wide plot summarising coverage and CNV calls.
-For each chromosome the coverage values are averaged in windows of roughly one megabase.
+For each chromosome the coverage values are smoothed with a Gaussian kernel spanning roughly one megabase.
+The window width is derived from the median distance between consecutive coverage positions.
+The filter's sigma is set to one sixth of this width, covering approximately three standard deviations on each side.
-The window size is calculated by taking the median distance between consecutive coverage positions and dividing one million by this step size.
-At least one value contributes to each window.
 The resulting smoothed coverage is plotted as green points across all chromosomes.

 Chromosomes are concatenated on the x-axis with tick marks every 20 Mbp and major labels every 100 Mbp.
 A blue horizontal line can mark the global baseline